lgpasquale/saint-peter/README.md

 The binary accepts the following command line options:
 ```
 Options:
   --address, -a         address the server will listen on   [default: "0.0.0.0"]
   --port, -p            port the server will listen on           [default: 3000]
   --db                  database URL           [default: "sqlite://auth.sqlite"]
   --secret              secret used to generate the JSON Web Token
   --issuer, --iss       token issuer (iss field of the jwt)        [default: ""]
   --root-path, -r       root path; the API will be available as subpaths of this
                                                                   [default: "/"]
+  --token-lifetime      token lifetime in seconds                [default: 3600]
+  --token-idle-timeout  how long (in seconds) after a token has expired can it
+                        be renewed without having to authenticate again
+                                                                [default: 86400]
+  --default-username    user created if no user is found      [default: "admin"]
+  --default-password    password assigned to the default user [default: "admin"]
+  --default-group       group created if no group is found    [default: "admin"]
 ```

 ## Library